alburycatalina/html_tutorial/1_Background.md

 + “How to google”
 + What’s next?

-This lesson is adapted from Data Carpentry’s [Intro to R for Ecologists](https://datacarpentry.org/R-ecology-lesson/index.html).
-It also uses data from [Dr. Aaron Macneil's](ifisheries.org/) Biologist's Toolkit course at Dalhousie University.
+This lesson is adapted from https://www.w3schools.com/html/html_intro.asp

+## Where are we?
+This is Github - a free online version control website.
+This is a great spot to save and share code.

 ## Why learn to code?